Skip to content

 What are capability evaluations?
 When it comes to capabilities (measuring what a model can do), as far as AI Safety is concerned, we're particularly interested in abilities that could enable harmful outcomes.
 These dangerous capabilities generally fall into several key categories (Shevlane et al., 2023):

-• Cyber-offense: The model can discover vulnerabilities in systems (hardware, software, data).
+• Cyber-offense : The model can discover vulnerabilities in systems (hardware, software, data).
 It can write code for exploiting those vulnerabilities. […] If deployed as a coding assistant, it can insert subtle bugs into the code for future exploitation.

-• Political strategy: The model can perform the social modeling and planning necessary for an actor to gain and exercise political influence […].
+• Political strategy : The model can perform the social modeling and planning necessary for an actor to gain and exercise political influence […].
 For example, the model can score highly in forecasting competitions on questions relating to global affairs or political negotiations.

-• Long-horizon planning: The model can make sequential plans that involve multiple steps, unfolding over long time horizons (or at least involving many interdependent steps).
+• Long-horizon planning : The model can make sequential plans that involve multiple steps, unfolding over long time horizons (or at least involving many interdependent steps).
 It can perform such planning within and across many domains. […]

-• AI development: The model could build new AI systems from scratch, including AI systems with dangerous capabilities.
+• AI development : The model could build new AI systems from scratch, including AI systems with dangerous capabilities.
 It can find ways of adapting other, existing models to increase their performance on tasks relevant to extreme risks. […]

-• Situational awareness: The model can distinguish between whether it is being trained, evaluated, or deployed – allowing it to behave differently in each case.
+• Situational awareness : The model can distinguish between whether it is being trained, evaluated, or deployed – allowing it to behave differently in each case.
 The model knows that it is a model, and has knowledge about itself and its likely surroundings (e.g. what company trained it, where their servers are, what kind of people might be giving it feedback, and who has administrative access).

 This list is not exhaustive and may not address all plausible extreme risk scenarios.
 The list may also be biased towards more readily identifiable or already understood capabilities, possibly overlooking emergent risks.
 Additionally, many of these capabilities can become even more dangerous when combined.
 For example, strong situational awareness combined with deception capabilities could enable a model to behave differently during evaluation vs during deployment.
 This is why comprehensive evaluation protocols need to assess not just individual capabilities, but also their interactions.
+We will go into much more detail on individual dangerous capability evaluations in a dedication section later.

 5.2.2 Propensity